40net-cloud/fortinet-azure-solutions/FortiGate/Playground/MultiCloud/ha/README.md

 ## Deployment
 To deploy the FortiGate-VM to GCP:
 1. Clone the repository.
-2. Rename the service account key file to `account.json` and put account.json file to the directory.
+2. Rename the service account key file to `account.json` and put the `account.json` file in the directory.
 3. Customize variables in the `vars.tf` file as needed.
 4. Initialize the providers and modules:
    ```sh